digitaldeacon/memberhive/README.md

 If you don't do that you're changed code will not show up in the web or mobile app.

+**WORKAROUND**
+You copy the core folder into the web: `cp core/src web/src/app/core`.
+But you will need to change the import paths manually.
+After you're done with your section just copy the core files back to the core folder in root.

 ## Changes to DB

 + Undo all migrations : `php api/yii migrate/down all --interactive=0`